-Go to Swett’s.
+Swett's Concourse C Go to Swett’s.
 Get the squash casserole and the fried okra and the mac & cheese and the fried chicken.
 Digest for at least 20 minutes.
 Order a slice of pie.
 Leave Nashville happy that you’ve sampled one of the most iconic restaurants in the Southern meat-and-three game, period.
 MORE: The best places to eat in Nashville right now

 Newark Liberty International

-Yes, it’s a chain, but it’s a very good one.
+Andale Gate 28 Yes, it’s a chain, but it’s a very good one.
 And no, you’re not doing any better in this airport, so enjoy your chile verde burrito and be grateful.

-If airports are good indicators of their cities, the arrival of this local food scene pioneer in Terminal 2 should convince everyone O-Town is about a lot more than chain restaurants.
-The farm-to-table favorite relocated from charming Winter Park to MCO in 2016, bringing with it comfort foods like burnt ends meatloaf, a southern Cuban sandwich with collard greens, and bourbon-glazed wings.
+Cask & Larder Terminal 2 If airports are good indicators of their cities, the arrival of this local food scene pioneer in Terminal 2 should convince everyone O-Town is about a lot more than chain restaurants.
+The farm-to-table favorite relocated from charming Winter Park to MCO in 2016, bringing with it comfort foods like burnt ends meatloaf, a southern Cuban sandwich with collard greens, and country ham sliders.
 All of which cost about as much as a hamburger combo in any of the theme parks.